sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-1.md

 Note that if you installed trimmomatic with conda, you can run with `trimmomatic PE [...]` (do not need to specify `java -jar trimmomatic-0.39.jar PE [...]`).

 - Try to run trimmomatic (you can use different parameters).
 - How many files did trimmomatic generated?
-What they contain?
+What do they contain?
 - How many reads have been filtered out?
 - Check the quality of the filtered reads, did the quality improved?